Find Argument Statistics (Map Viewer)

 The Input layer group includes the following parameters:

-• Multidimensional or multiband imagery layer indicates which imagery layer will be analyzed.
-If there are no imagery layers available to be selected in the tool, a multidimensional imagery layer must be added to the map.
+• Multidimensional or multiband imagery layer is the imagery layer that will be analyzed.
+If no imagery layers are available for selection by the tool, add a multidimensional imagery layer to the map.

-• Dimension indicates which statistic will be extracted.
+• Dimension is the statistic that will be extracted.

-• Variables indicates which variable will be analyzed along the selected dimension.
+• Variables are the variables that will be analyzed along the selected dimension.
 If no variable is specified, all variables with the selected dimension will be analyzed.

 Argument statistics